nataraj2/GPU_CUDA/README.md

 Notice how the variables are accessed as in a fortran style - `vel(i,j,k)`.
 A class `MultiFab` is defined and within it a function `array` is defined that returns an
 `Array4` object on invoking.
 The class has two implementations of the `array` function - which uses `cudaMallocManaged` or `malloc` based on if we use GPU or CPU. `cudaMallocManaged` allocates the variable in the managed memory which is accessible by both the host (CPU) and the device (GPU), hence preventing the need to create variables on the device and explicitly copying the variables from the host to the device.
-This is approach is a easy start to make codes GPU-enabled.
+This is approach is an easy start to make codes GPU-enabled.

 ## Explanation of the GPU kernel launch
 [NVIDIA page for introduction to CUDA] (https://docs.nvidia.com/cuda/cuda-c-programming-guide/index.html#features-and-technical-specifications__technical-specifications-per-compute-capability)